Blue Line (San Diego Trolley): Trolley Renewal Project

-To accommodate the new Siemens S70 models and allow for their use on the line, the Blue Line stations needed to undergo renovation, although this was done over a period of five years to prevent the disruption of operation of the Trolley.
+To accommodate the new Siemens S70 models and allow for their use on the line, the Blue Line stations needed to undergo renovation, although this was done over a period of five years to prevent the disruption of operation of the trolley.
 The project to renovate the stations, called the Trolley Renewal Project, began in fall 2010.
 After beginning operation on the Green Line in 2011 and on the Orange Line in 2013, low-floor Siemens S70 LRVs began operation on the Blue Line on January 27, 2015.
 Renovation of rail track and the final eleven Blue Line stations was completed in late 2015.

 Mid-Coast extension

-The Mid-Coast Corridor Transit Project is an 10.9 mi extension of the Blue Line from the Old Town Transit Center north to La Jolla Village, University of California, San Diego and University City.
+The Mid-Coast Corridor Transit Project was an 10.9 mi extension of the Blue Line from the Old Town Transit Center north to La Jolla Village, University of California, San Diego, and University City.
 Ridership is projected at 34,700 trips in 2030.
 The extension primarily follows the right-of-way of the Coaster and Interstate 5, with an elevated deviation around the UCSD area.
 MTS estimated construction costs of $2.1 billion.
 An aim of the extension is to decrease demand for parking on the UCSD campus while providing direct trolley access to Westfield UTC, a popular shopping mall.
-The existing SuperLoop BRT Shuttle (Routes 201/202) provides transit in and around the UTC area from the nearby Trolley stations.
-Testing of the line began in June 2021, and it opened to revenue service on November 21, 2021.
+The existing SuperLoop BRT Shuttle (Routes 201/202) provides transit in and around the UTC area from the nearby trolley stations.
+Testing of the line began in June 2021, and it opened to revenue service on November 21, 2021, although alternate weekday and weekend late night Blue Line trips still short turn at America Plaza.

 The Mid-Coast Corridor Transit Project was done in conjunction with the North Coast Corridor project, which upgrades the LOSSAN Corridor further to the north.
 Both projects build upon the original right-of-way of the Surf Line, which was built in the 1880s as the original railway from Los Angeles to San Diego.